Joy Phinizy Williams

 Dean Williams has facilitated the education, training and professional development of more than 400 physicians under-represented in Medicine, and nurtured the career aspirations of over 5000 high school and undergraduate students interested in health careers

 Joy Phinizy Williams served the Office of Minority Student Development for 35 years in the role of Senior Associate Dean for Students, Director of the Georgetown Experimental Medical Studies (GEMS) Program, and Director of the Greater Washington Metropolitan Area Junior Science and Humanities Symposium at Georgetown University School of Medicine.
-Equally important to sustaining a legacy of committed leadership to Diversity and Inclusion, Dean Williams played a significant role in the professional development of the first African American male Dean at Georgetown School of Medicine, appointed by Stephen R. Mitchell, MD, Dean for Medical Education.
+Equally important to sustaining a legacy of committed leadership to Diversity and Inclusion, Dean Williams played a significant role in the professional development of the first African American male Dean at Georgetown School of Medicine.

 Dean Williams was actively involved in community based partnerships serving as the Projector Leader for the Eastern Senior High School Health and Medical Science Academy’s Service Learning Project, and on the Advisory Committee for the National Institutes of Health Science in Our Lives’ Initiative.
 Employing a variety of strategies, all of these programs share the common goal of developing the capability of minority and other disadvantaged students to excel in science and math, and to prepare them for careers in Medicine or other health profession.